What's Up? (4 Non Blondes song): Music video

 A music video was produced to promote the single.
 It was directed by American film director Morgan Lawley and features the band, dressed in punk clothing, performing the song as they stand in a living room set decorated with paintings.
 In between, there is footage of the band in a park and a playground.
 It was nominated in the category for Best Alternative Rock Video at the MTV Video Music Awards.
-The video was later published on YouTube in 2011 and passed two billion views in October 2025 on the platform.
+The video was later published on YouTube in 2011.
+On February 17, 2021, "What's Up?" passed a billion views.
+As of August 2026, the videos has received over 2.2 billion views on YouTube.

 Legacy

+Towards the end of the 1990s, "What's Up?" was included on Rolling Stones "Top Ten One-Hit Wonders of the 1990s", for which Rob Sheffield wrote, "Proof that you can get rich rhyming "revolution" and "institution" while sporting the dreadlocks-and-top-hat look, which somehow failed to catch on.
+Thanks for the memories!"
+The song also ranked number 94 on VH1's "100 Greatest One-Hit Wonders" (2007) and number 86 on MuchMore's "The Top 100 One Hit Wonders" (2012).

-"What's Up?" was ranked number 94 on VH1's "100 Greatest One-Hit Wonders" and number 86 on the MuchMore "The Top 100 One Hit Wonders".
-In 2019, About.com featured it in their ranking of "The Best 100 Songs From the 1990s".
-Bill Lamb remarked that the song "seemingly appeared out of nowhere, becoming a neo-folkie hit first on modern rock radio stations and then on the pop charts.
+In 2019, About.com featured "What's Up?" in their ranking of "The Best 100 Songs From the 1990s", for which Bill Lamb remarked that the song "seemingly appeared out of nowhere, becoming a neo-folkie hit first on modern rock radio stations and then on the pop charts.
 Although it only reached number 11, it has been a radio fixture ever since."
 In 2024, Forbes magazine ranked "What's Up?" number 47 in their list of "The 50 Best Songs of the 1990s".
-Hugh McIntyre noted that "the song's unforgettable chorus has made it a staple for sing-alongs and karaoke nights everywhere."
+Hugh McIntyre of Forbes noted that "the song's unforgettable chorus has made it a staple for sing-alongs and karaoke nights everywhere."
 In 2025, Billboard magazine ranked it number 36 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

 The song is featured in the 2015 episode "What's Going On?" of the series Sense8, when the eight telepathically connected lead characters – not yet fully aware of their connection – unknowingly perform karaoke together, to the 4 Non Blondes, from their eight respective cities; a remix is played at a rave in the series' 2017 episode "Fear Never Fixed Anything".
 The song is featured in the 2025 episode "Janine", of the series The Handmaid's Tale, when a group of women, forced into sexual slavery under a Christian dictatorship, sing the lines "I pray / oh my God do I pray / I pray every single day / for revolution".

+In 2025, a mashup crafted by TikTok user DJ AuxLord of "What's Up?" and Nicki Minaj's "Beez in the Trap" went viral on TikTok.
+As a result, it re-entered several charts.
+Perry called it "ridiculous in all the best ways, [...]
+I mean, it's pretty awesome, I must say.
+It's out of control."